Moto Edge Plus

 Motorola’s new flagship phone, the Moto Edge Plus, looks like something out of HBO’s Westworld series.
 The program describes handsets as meaningless displays largely lacking in identifying features in addition to a sharp, bright screen.
 They’re not smartphones, really – just smart devices, a cross between a tablet, a phone, and a PC.

-The Moto Edge Plus feels like a giant step towards the Westworld novel.
-It’s almost all-screen, and thanks to its fast Qualcomm processor, 5G support, RAM, and a smooth 90Hz display, it responds to your touch with an unnatural speed.
-There’s a subtle Motorola logo on the back, but otherwise, it’s sleek and unbranded.
+The Moto Edge Plus feels like a huge leap towards the Westworld novel, kinda.
+It’s almost all-screen, and because of that fast Qualcomm processor, plus 5G support, decent RAM ,and a really smooth 90Hz display, it reacts to your touch with this kind of weird unnatural speed.
+There’s a subtle Motorola logo on the back, but beyond that it stays sleek and kinda unbranded.

-Despite its futuristic design, Motorola is also trying to outdo the competition.
-The Moto Edge Plus costs just $1,000.
-That’s a lot, but also less than the flagship flagships from Apple and Samsung.
-That is a bold phone.
+Even with that future looking vibe, Motorola is still trying to outshine the competition in a very direct way.
+The Moto Edge Plus goes for just $1,000.
+That is a lot, yeah ,but it’s also less than the top top flagships from Apple and Samsung.
+That is a bold move, honestly.

 Screen